 Life left in Lagat's legs

-Bernard Lagat showed that there is still plenty of life in his 38-year-old legs as the American pulled away from two much younger challengers to a win in 7:34.71, the third-fastest mark of his long career and a world-leading time for the season.
+Bernard Lagat showed that there is still plenty of life in his 38-year-old legs as the US runner pulled away from two much younger challengers to a win the 3000m in 7:34.71, the third-fastest indoor mark of his long career and a world-leading time for the season.

 After the departure of the pacemakers, Lagat was in a tight three-man pack with Azerbaijan's Hayle Ibrahimov and Ethiopia’s Yenew Alamirew.
-Slowly, the American was able to get clear as Alamirew moved past Ibrahimov with 500 metres to go and ended second with 7:38.57 while Ibrahimov got as national record with his third-place 7:41.46.
+Slowly, Lagat was able to get clear as Alamirew moved past Ibrahimov with 500 metres to go and ended second with 7:38.57 while Ibrahimov got a national record with his third-place 7:41.46.

 A long way behind Dibaba, a group was contesting the other places as Poland's Angelika Cichocka moved ahead off the final curve to take second in 4:11.79.